Ausar1989/MongoChat/README.md

 This App Lets Users Leave Comments and read material from various news sites.
 It scrapes targeted content from news outlets and display them to the client.
 It also, simultaneously stores information in the noSQL Mongo database for future reference.
+Here is the link to the website https://warm-meadow-54505.herokuapp.com/

 ### Technologies Used